-Copying of Software - The college prohibits any unauthorized duplication of all software owned or licensed by College.
+Copying of Software - Lewis and Clark Community College will comply with copyright laws and license agreements entered into with vendors and computer software authors.
+The college prohibits any unauthorized duplication of all software owned or licensed by College.
 No user may, without proper authorization, duplicate the software that is loaded on his or her computer's hard disk for use on any other PC without consulting with and obtaining written authorization from the Academic Computing/Help Desk staff.

-Installation of Unauthorized Software - College computer users may install software on college hardware with prior written authorization from the Academic Computing/Help Desk staff.
+Installation of Unauthorized Software - The installation or use of non-college software on Lewis and Clark Community College computers is prohibited unless approved in writing by Academic Computing/Help Desk Staff.
 Such approval will be granted unless there is a substantial danger of system or network conflicts, configuration changes, etc. Any maintenance required by a PC that was caused by the installation of unauthorized software will be placed at the bottom of the priority list for repair by the Academic Computing/Help Desk Staff.

-File-Sharing - Users may not post, upload, download, transmit, distribute, or engage in any "file-sharing" of any data or files (including software, music, audiovisual clips, movies, etc.) unless such activity is consistent with all applicable licenses and approved in advance by College's Academic Computing/Help Desk Staff.
+File-Sharing - To avoid the risk of copyright infringement and exposure to viruses/malware, users may not post, upload, download, transmit, distribute, or engage in any "file-sharing" of any data or files (including software, music, audiovisual clips, movies, etc.) unless such activity is consistent with all applicable licenses and approved in advance by College's Academic Computing/Help Desk Staff.